indirect/andre.arko.net/_posts/2012-05-15-middleman-buildpack-for-heroku.md

 layout: post
 ---

+*Update*: Custom buildpacks aren't needed to host Middleman sites on Heroku anymore, making this blog post partially obsolete.
+I've updated my [example of a Middleman site hosted on Heroku](https://github.com/indirect/middleman-heroku-static-app) using the standard Ruby buildpack.

 When I make a static site, [Middleman][mm] is my default tool.
 Middleman makes building static sites as easy as Rails makes building dynamic sites.
 It's [activately maintained][mmgithub] by [Thomas Reynolds][tdreyno], and keeps up with the latest changes coming out of Rails and elsewhere.

 [mm]: http://middlemanapp.com/